Syunik Province: Independence of Armenia

 Since the dissolution of the Soviet Union in 1991, Syunik has been a constituent part of the Republic of Armenia.
 After the independence of Armenia, the 4 rayons of Soviet Syunik were merged during the 1995 administrative reform to form the Syunik Province with the town of Kapan as the provincial capital.

 Being the republic's southernmost province, it has gained a strategic and economic importance for Armenia.
 The border with Iran enhanced the export of vital energy resources from Armenia to Iran and other regions.
-Recently, a new 140-kilometer-long Armenia-Iran pipeline has been opened, projected to supply Armenia with up to 1.1 billion m³ of gas per year until 2019, when the target of the supply is expected to rise to 2.3 billion m³ annually."
+Recently, a new 140-kilometer-long Armenia-Iran pipeline has been opened, projected to supply Armenia with up to 1.1 billion m3 of gas per year until 2019, when the target of the supply is expected to rise to 2.3 billion m3 annually."
 The new pipeline attracted Armenia's northern neighbor Georgia, seeking to lessen its dependence on energy from Russia.

 In 2000, an old cemetery was found between the villages of Kornidzor and Khndzoresk near Goris.
 It was built during the Kara Koyunlu rule.

-As a result of the 2020 Nagorno-Karabakh War, the territories to the east of Syunik, which had been under Armenian control since the First Nagorno-Karabakh War, came under Azerbaijani control, lengthening the province's border with Azerabaijan and creating fears about the province's security.
+As a result of the 2020 Nagorno-Karabakh War, the territories to the east of Syunik, which had been under Armenian control since the First Nagorno-Karabakh War, came under Azerbaijani control, lengthening the province's border with Azerbaijan and creating fears about the province's security.
 In one border settlement in Syunik, Shurnukh, 12 houses came under the control of Azerbaijan after being found to be located on the Azerbaijani side of the border.
 Additionally, several parts of the important highway between Goris and Kapan came under Azerbaijani control.

 The ninth point of the 2020 Nagorno-Karabakh ceasefire agreement that ended the 2020 war stated that "All economic and transport connections in the region shall be unblocked.
 The Republic of Armenia shall guarantee the security of transport connections between the western regions of the Republic of Azerbaijan and the Nakhchivan Autonomous Republic in order to arrange unobstructed movement of persons, vehicles and cargo in both directions."
 The president of Azerbaijan Ilham Aliyev insists that this means that Armenia is obligated to provide a "corridor" to Azerbaijan through Syunik and threatened to establish the "corridor" by force if Armenia does not oblige.
 Prime minister of Armenia Nikol Pashinyan rejected this, arguing that the ceasefire agreement does not call for a corridor through Syunik but for the general opening of transportation routes between the two countries.
 Starting on 12 May 2021, Azerbaijani forces crossed several kilometers into Armenian territory in Syunik and occupied the area around Lake Sev in Syunik, precipitating a border crisis between Armenia and Azerbaijan.
-On 10 November 2021 it was announced the alternate Goran-Kapan highway completely within Armenia’s borders was completed.
+On 10 November 2021 it was announced the alternate Goris-Kapan highway completely within Armenia's borders was completed.